EspiraMarvin/EspiraMarvin/README.md

 ## I'm a Developer and an Entrepreneur in the making!

 - 🔭 I am the creator of [kscore](https://kscore.netlify.app)⚽
-- 🌱 I’m currently perfecting in Django, Laravel, Vue.js & React with some splash of Devops😊
+- 🌱 I’m currently developing apps in Django, Laravel, Vue.js & React with some splash of Devops😊
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects and Personal too.
 - ⚡ Fun fact: I'm an EA sports guru.

 ### Languages and Tools:
+- VUE.JS, REACT.JS
+- LARAVEL, EXRESS.JS, DJANGO, FIREBASE
-VUE.JS, REACT.JS EXRESS.JS, LARAVEL, DJANGO, JAVASCRIPT, PYTHON, PHP, CSS, SASS, HTML5, DEVEOPS
+- JAVASCRIPT, PYTHON, PHP, CSS, SASS, HTML5
+- REST, GRAPHQL, DEVOPS.

 <br />